vaibhavatul47/jwt-authorize-gem/README.md

 # JwtAuthorize

-This gem provides a common library for JWT authorization in Moonbeam.
+This gem provides a common library for JWT authorization against a list of custom permissions.

 ## Installation